mathigon/textbooks/euclidean-geometry/content.md

 ## Origami and Paper Folding

-Ruler and compass are not the only tools we can use to construct geometric shapes.
+Using straight-edge and compass is not the only way to construct geometric shapes.
 Another technique uses no tools at all: __Origami__.

 The word _Origami_ (折り紙) comes from the Japanese _oru_ (to fold) and _kami_ (paper).
-The goal is to create objects out of one or more sheets of paper, without any additional tools like glue or scissors.
-You can still create incredibly beautiful and impressive designs – all of these figures were built using nothing but rectangular sheets of paper:
+The goal is to make objects out of one or more sheets of paper, without any additional tools like glue or scissors.
+You can create incredibly beautiful and impressive designs – all of these figures were built using nothing but rectangular sheets of paper:

 ::: column(width=186)
     x-media(src="images/origami/origami-1.jpg" lightbox credit="© Dirk Eisner" width=186 height=200)